Mac OS X Public Beta

-The Mac OS X Public Beta (internally code named "Kodiak") was the first publicly available version of Apple Computer's Mac OS X (now named macOS) operating system to feature the Aqua user interface.
-It was released to the public on September 13, 2000 for US$29.95.
-Its release was significant as the first publicly available evidence of Apple's ability to ship the long-awaited "next-generation Mac operating system" after the Copland failure.
+Mac OS X Public Beta (internally code named "Kodiak") was the first publicly available version of Apple Computer's Mac OS X (now named macOS) operating system to feature the Aqua user interface.
+It was released to the public on September 13, 2000, for US$ 29.95.
+Its release was significant as the first publicly available evidence of Apple's ability to ship the "next-generation Mac operating system" after the Copland failure.
 It allowed software developers and early adopters to test a preview of the upcoming operating system and develop software for it before its final release.
 It is the only public version of Mac OS X to have a code name not based on a big cat until the release of 10.9 Mavericks in 2013.
 The US version had a build number of 1H39 and the international version had build number 2E14.

 Successor OS

 The Public Beta succeeded Mac OS X Server 1.0, the first public release of Apple's new NeXT OPENSTEP-based operating system, which used a variant of the classic Mac OS's "Platinum" user interface look and feel.
 The Public Beta introduced the Aqua user interface to the world.
 Fundamental user interface changes were revealed with respect to fonts, the Dock, the menu bar (with an Apple logo at the center that was later repositioned to the left of the menu bar and made an active interface element).
 System icons were much larger and more detailed, and new interface eye candy was prevalent.